 Among all process parameters, pH is a key factor that strongly influences the physiological state of the lactic acid bacteria.
 Additionally, one of the major issues seen in cheese plants is the presence of bacteriophages, which infect and replicate within bacterial cells.
 When phages are present in the cheesemaking process, they can replicate in large numbers which ultimately kills the bacteria population needed to produce cheese.
 To combat this, cheese plants will use multiple culture combinations in rotation to produce the same cheese type.

-Novonesis will present how they verified that different culture combinations used in rotation show comparable application performance and can be used to produce the same dairy product consistently.
+Novonesis presented how they verified that different culture combinations used in rotation show comparable application performance and can be used to produce the same dairy product consistently.
 During fermentation, the pH is maintained at an optimal level by adding potassium hydroxide, ensuring precise control of this parameter through the Lucullus® process information management system from Securecell, which enables the creation of control loops and records process data.

 This webinar meets two times, please join based on your availability.

-Tue, October 15, 2024, 09:00 - 10:00 am CET
+Wed, November 20, 2024, 09:00 - 10:00 am CET

 Duration: 50 min (content) + 10 min (Q&A)